vsantos/budget-tracker-api/README.md

 ## Opentelemetry

 This application supports opentelemetry and currently is using `jaeger` exporter, `stdout` and `zipkin` exporters are supported as well.

+## Metrics

+We are supporting prometheus' `/metrics` endpoint in order to be posterior scraped by a third-party application.
+It contains business metrics and additional automatic HTTP ones, the `Go Collector` metrics are currently disabled.